 - 1. Install sidewalks along both sides of Oxford Road between Town Hall and the Church Green. - 2.
 Extend sewer service up Route 67 as far as the Town Hall, and provide sewer service to the properties within Oxford Center. - 3.
 To the extent feasible, new and expanded municipal facilities that provide services to residents should be located within Oxford Center. - 4.
 Work with the State Department of Transportation to install a crossing walk signal near the Center School in conjunction with the construction of sidewalks. - 5.
-Provide a systematic planting scheme along Route 67 within Oxford Center that includes street trees and ground plantings. - 6.
-Any center revitalization or enhancement efforts require an entity to advocate for the interests of the businesses and property owners within the area.
-Unlike other centers or downtowns of larger communities, Oxford Center has not had a strong identity that would foster the creation of this type of group.

-However, within the long-term planning horizon, this type of group can be effective in furthering the unique interests of Oxford Center.
-To begin the process of advocacy for Oxford Center, the Oxford Economic Development Corporation should establish an Oxford Center working committee, whose role would be to further implementation of the recommendations of this plan.

-7. It is generally accepted that revitalization of downtown areas within large and smaller communities are significantly enhanced by residential development in or near the downtown area.
+Provide a systematic planting scheme along Route 67 within Oxford Center that includes street trees and ground plantings. - Any center revitalization or enhancement efforts require an entity to advocate for the interests of the businesses and property owners within the area.
+Unlike other centers or downtowns of larger communities, Oxford Center has not had a strong identity that would foster the creation of this type of group. - However, within the long-term planning horizon, this type of group can be effective in furthering the unique interests of Oxford Center.
+To begin the process of advocacy for Oxford Center, the Oxford Economic Development Corporation should establish an Oxford Center working committee, whose role would be to further implementation of the recommendations of this plan. - 7.
+It is generally accepted that revitalization of downtown areas within large and smaller communities are significantly enhanced by residential development in or near the downtown area.
 This provides a market for downtown businesses, and enhances the role of the area as a 24-hour activity center.

 Oxford Center is not a downtown, in the sense of communities such as Naugatuck, Seymour, Derby, Ansonia or Shelton.
 However, some additional residential population within proximity of the Oxford Center would enhance its role as the community center.
 It is important that this residential development occur in a design and scale that is consistent with the overall character of the community.
-The area north of the Town Hall along Route 6 should retain its rural character, but permit non-residential uses as may be appropriate.